buddytrip05/specs-and-context/discovery-story.md

 She doesn't know the answer.
 And the dashboard can't tell her — it has no benchmark, no industry comparison, no red line.
 It just shows the number.

-She opens a new tab and spends twenty minutes reading a competitive market analysis report she make in Perplexity about e-commerce checkout conversion benchmarks.
+She opens a new tab and spends twenty minutes reading a competitive market analysis report she made in Perplexity about e-commerce checkout conversion benchmarks.

 The range she finds: 45–58%.
 Her number is 32%.